+Stakeholders

+People, organisations, social groups, internal or external to the business that have a vital interest in the business or its activities.

+Aviation systems

-Aviation systems Knowledge Skills Behaviour The aviation systems used within own role and how to operate them, identify faults or errors and what remedial action to take Use aviation systems effectively in own role.
-Take remedial action upon identification of faults or errors in a timely manner if they occur Use equipment and technology responsibl and effectively.
-Commit to continuous development of self and team, including improvements to systems and processes Practical observation To pass, the following must be evidenced To gain a merit To gain a distinction AS1 - Ensure prescribed systems are used correctly AS2 - Report faults or errors as they occur AS3 - Take action to maintain systems to prevent faults or errors There are no merit criteria for this component There are no distinction criteria for this component Amplification and guidance · Aviation systems hardware Aviation management systems in this section could include handheld devices such as tablets, networked laptop and desktop computer systems that contribute to the overall management of ground operations.
+Knowledge Skills Behaviour

+The aviation systems used within own role and how to operate them, identify faults or errors and what remedial action to take Use aviation systems effectively in own role.
+Take remedial action upon identification of faults or errors in a timely manner if they occur Use equipment and technology responsibly and effectively.
+Commit to continuous development of self and team, including improvements to systems and processes

+Directical absorpation

+Practical observation

+To pass, the following must be evidenced To gain a merit To gain a distinction AS1 - Ensure prescribed systems are used correctly There are no merit There are no AS2 - Report faults or errors as they occur criteria for this distinction criteria AS3 - Take action to maintain systems to prevent faults or errors component for this component

+Aviation systems hardware

+Aviation management systems in this section could include handheld devices such as tablets, networked laptop and desktop computer systems that contribute to the overall management of ground operations.

 The key message is that the aviation systems are at your normal place of work and are those that you would be expected to be able to use in a competent manner as part of your normal job role.
 You should be competent in the actions that you should take in the event of a system failure.

-Security and legal regulations Including data protection legislation, copyright and display screen equipment (DSE) legislation
+Security and legal regulations

+Including data protection legislation, copyright and display screen equipment (DSE) legislation

 Disruption incidents & emergencies

 Knowledge Skills Behaviour

-Implement and monitor emergency procedures in own area of responsibility, the range of potential incidents and disruption that may occur and the appropriate action to take Monitor area of responsibility and take appropriate action to reduce the impact of emergencies, incidents or disruption
+Implement and monitor emergency procedures in own area of responsibility, the range of potential incidents and disruption that may occur and the appropriate action to take Monitor area of responsibility and take appropriate action to reduce the impact of emergencies, incidents or disruption Handle all tasks in a calm and organised manner

-On-demand test

-Indicative assessment criteria

-DI1 - Outline how to identify, analyse and accurate DI2 - Outline how to recognise when an incident/e DI3 - Outline how to agree with others how you w DI4 - Outline how to use a variety of methods to o DI5 - Outline how to compare the main features o DI6 - Outline how to plan your chosen way of solv taken and timeline, including points for checking p DI7 - Outline the necessary actions to meet health DI8 - Identify and gain the relevant authority to ca emergency exists ill know the incident/emergency has been so come up with different ways of tackling the in of each approach and use this information to j ing the incident/emergency to include resour progress and safety procedures and other regulations arry out a plan, and review this regularly to c cident/emergency ustify the method you decide to use ces, methods, the sequence of steps to be and ways to overcome difficulties
+- DI1 Outline how to identify, analyse and accurately describe the incident/emergency - DI2 Outline how to recognise when an incident/emergency exists - DI3 Outline how to agree with others how you will know the incident/emergency has been solved - DI4 Outline how to use a variety of methods to come up with different ways of tackling the incident/emergency - DI5 Outline how to compare the main features of each approach and use this information to justify the method you decide to use - DI6 Outline how to plan your chosen way of solving the incident/emergency to include resources, methods, the sequence of steps to be taken and timeline, including points for checking progress - DI7 Outline the necessary actions to meet health and safety procedures and other regulations and ways to overcome difficulties - DI8 Identify and gain the relevant authority to carry out a plan, and review this regularly to check progress

-Professional discussion

-Indicative assessment criteria

-DI9 - Describe the procedures to collect, interpret DI10 - Identify any connected problems and the ra ange of factors affecting them -

-DI11 - Identify a number of available methods for resolving complex aviation incidents/emergencies DI12 - Describe how to consult with others to identify and confirm the options available

-DI13 - Outline how to consider the main features , advantages, disadvantages and risks of each option in order to find the most appropriate solution DI14 - Suggest other ways that incidents/emergencies may be resolved if you are not able to help
+- DI9 Describe the procedures to collect, interpret and share information about current and potential incidents/emergencies - DI10 Identify any connected problems and the range of factors affecting them - DI11 Identify a number of available methods for resolving complex aviation incidents/emergencies - DI12 Describe how to consult with others to identify and confirm the options available - DI13 Outline how to consider the main features, advantages, disadvantages and risks of each option in order to find the most appropriate solution - DI14 Suggest other ways that incidents/emergencies may be resolved if you are not able to help